Jackie Oliver: Driving career

 Oliver driving the Lotus 49 at the 1968 Dutch Grand Prix.

 Oliver instructing officials to sort the Lotus 49 at the 1968 Dutch Grand Prix.

 Oliver began a long career in motorsport in 1961, driving a Mini in British club saloon racing.
 In 1962 and 1963 he raced for Ecurie Freeze in a Marcos GT.
 In 1964 He raced in a Lotus Elan driving for D.R.
 Fabrications team and entered GT racing, scoring some excellent results, and then having a difficult time in Formula Three, where his natural speed was blighted by mechanical failures.

-Nevertheless, for 1967 he was drafted into the Team Lotus Formula Two team, which also saw him making his Grand Prix debut in the F2 class at the German Grand Prix, where he came fifth overall and won the F2 class.
+Nevertheless, for 1967, Oliver was drafted into the Team Lotus Formula Two team, which also saw him making his Grand Prix debut in the F2 class at the German Grand Prix, where he came fifth overall and won the F2 class.
 In 1968, he was called up to F1 by Colin Chapman to take over the works Formula One seat for Team Lotus after the death of Jim Clark.
 The season would turn out to be difficult, with Oliver struggling for finishes.
 He led the British Grand Prix until an engine failure, and would only finish twice, his best result being third place at the season-closing Mexican Grand Prix.
 In F2 he was reasonably successful driving a Lotus running for the Herts and Essex Aero Club team.
 At the end of the year the team was invited to compete in the four races making up the Argentine Temporada.
 The Herts and Essex Team finished third overall in the series.